Lower Back Pain

+Lower Back Pain

     When any muscular injury occurs, the body starts an inflammatory process by bringing in extra blood and fluid to the injury.
 This process is important because it brings nutrients and materials to repair the damage, but the swelling and pain that accompany inflammation make life miserable while it is happening.

     The first step is to limit the inflammatory response and protect the injury.
 For mild injuries, you can try ice, compression and elevation of the injury at home.
-However, we would still like to see you since mild injuries can be caused by underlying joint restrictions.
-If that joint stiffness persists and worsens, repeated injuries in the same spot can result.
-For moderate and severe injuries, we use adjustments, some light massage, electrical therapy and sometimes Kinesio-Tape to make the healing process as efficient and fast as possible.
+However, we would still like to see you since mild injuries can be caused by underlying joint misalignments.
+If those joint problems persist and worsen, repeated injuries in the same spot can result.
+For all types of musculoskeletal injuries, we use adjustments, some light massage, electrical therapy and sometimes Kinesio-Tape to make the healing process as efficient and fast as possible.

     Once the inflammation stops and the muscle heals, you will feel better.
 But the stiffness in the joints can remain.
 If that underlying cause of the injury is not resolved, you may be setting the stage for a repeat injury.
 At this point, a short stint of rehabilitative exercises and joint adjustments can get your bones moving better than they were before you got hurt.